joegreene/Spring-2014-CS-Lab--SI-/Week 12/Loops.md

 This prints out the same exact output as the other loops, and has the same table as before.
 Note that, if we wanted to, we could have initialized `i` outside of the `for` loop and update inside of the loop.

-For instance, this is another way to implement a solution:
+For instance, this is another way to implement a solution for the summation problem:
 ```C++
   int sum = 0;
   int i = 0;